MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/ts-forecasts.md

 **Reason**

-Sometimes, the application displays the **Forecast category** field in opportunity form even after it's been removed from the form through the form customizations.
+Sometimes, the application displays the **Forecast category** field in opportunity form even after it's been configured as invisible by default through the form customizations.

 **Resolutions**